 Scams involving lotteries

-Scammers claiming to work for lottery agencies often use email to trick you into thinking they are legitimate.
+Scammers claiming to work for Live Draw HK agencies often use email to trick you into thinking they are legitimate.
 They will ask you to send a fee to claim your prize, and then claim they were stopped by the authorities or security guards.
 However, genuine lotteries will deduct any fees from your prize before they will pay you.
 Also, scammers will often claim the money is for courier charges, bank fees, and imaginary certificates.

 Lottery scams are a particular danger, and can come in many forms.
 Emails and phone calls are the most common way to be contacted by lottery scammers.
 They will pretend to be an official lottery agency and tell you that you have won a large lottery prize.
 Once you believe them, they will demand cash, jewelry, or even tax payments.
 While these scams can be annoying, they’re not as difficult as they look.